 I hope my posts that combine my love for festivals and my love for my city do you! 😉

-It is hailed as one of the oldest and most colorful boat festivals in Asia since its conception in 1973 but it is distinct from its other relatives because of the diversity of activities it features like all other Ilonggo festivals.
-While its main showcase is the race of paraws from Villa Beach, Arevalo passing through the Iloilo Strait to the island Province of Guimaras, it is also made up of several but not limited activities as follows: Pinta Layag, sail painting contest; Porma Balas, sand sculpting; Pintawo, body painting contest; Miss Paraw Regatta,a local beauty pageant; Sinamba sa Regatta (formerly Samba De Regatta), music & Mardi Gras contest; Luces by the Sea,a pyrotechnic exhibition; beach volleyball; and photo competition.
-This year, the foundation introduced a new event which is the Iloilo National Jet Ski Competition which is also a Mayor’s Cup.
+It is hailed as one of Asia’s oldest and most colorful boat festivals since its conception in 1973.
+Still, it is distinct from its other relatives because of the diversity of activities it features like all other Ilonggo festivals.
+While its main showcase is the race of paraws from Villa Beach, Arevalo passing through the Iloilo Strait to the Island Province of Guimaras, it is also made up of several but not limited activities as follows: Pinta Layag, sail painting contest; Porma Balas, sand sculpting; Pintawo, body painting contest; Miss Paraw Regatta, a local beauty pageant; Sinamba sa Regatta (formerly Samba De Regatta), music & Mardi Gras contest; Luces by the Sea, a pyrotechnic exhibition; beach volleyball; and photo competition.
+This year, the foundation introduced a new event, the Iloilo National Jet Ski Competition, a Mayor’s Cup.

-If only I have all the equipments to cover all these things, I would have offered you a B-E-A-utiful eyecandies.
-I have presented here a section devoted to “Sinamba sa Regatta”.
+If only I have all the equipment to cover all these things, I would have offered you B-E-A-utiful eye candies.
+I have presented here a section devoted to “Sinamba sa Regatta.”

 A Sinamba lead dancer

 “Sinamba sa Regatta” is also considered to be a highlight of Paraw Regatta and is a major break from the decades of simple regattas of the city.
-The costumes, music, and theme is very similar to its inspiration, the Mardi Gras of South America.
+The costumes, music, and theme are very similar to its inspiration, the Mardi Gras of South America.
 It is held every Thursday of the festival week and on the regatta proper.
-The prelims is held at the streets of City Proper from the Iloilo Provincial Capitol building up to the famed Iloilo Freedom Grandstand which is where the performers do their thing.
-The finals is held on the Villa Beach together with the other activities.
+The prelims are held at the streets of City Proper from the Iloilo Provincial Capitol building up to the famed Iloilo Freedom Grandstand, which is where the performers do their thing.
+The final is held on Villa Beach together with the other activities.

-The preliminaries is also a torch parade with sectors from the government and NGOs parade through the streets to either showcase their talents or just play along.
+The preliminaries are also a torch parade with sectors from the government and NGOs parade through the streets to either showcase their talents or just play along.

 Here are the pictures!
 Enjoy!